Planning Approved

 Fundraising

-We are very grateful for all the support we received via The Good Exchange.
+We are very grateful for all the support we have received via The Good Exchange.
 The money raised enabled us to fund all the surveys required for the planning application.
 We are now busy researching further fundraising opportunities to enable us to bring this amazing project to Hungerford.

 Our Goal